 - b.
 Officers need not record persons being provided medical care unless there is reason to believe the recording would document information having evidentiary value, such as drug overdoses. - c.
 Officers shall activate their BWC when dealing with people believed to be experiencing a mental health crisis or event. - d.
 Officers have no affirmative duty to inform people that a BWC is being operated or that they are being recorded, but may do so at any time. - e.
 Officers generally will not activate BWCs to record undercover officers or Confidential Informants. - f.
 When the BWC is activated to document an event, it shall not be deactivated until the event has been concluded unless: - 1.
 The officer reasonably believes that deactivation will not result in the loss of critical documentary information. - 2.
 The intention to stop the recording has been noted by the officer either verbally or in a written notation. - 3.
 The system may be muted for short discussions of tactics that the officer does not want documented.
 The impending muting shall be articulated before it occurs. - 4.
 In rare instances, at the request of a victim or witness, officers may choose to discontinue a recording for the purpose of ensuring privacy when obtaining a statement.
 Officers are strongly encouraged to record all interviews for evidentiary purposes; however, the need for privacy in certain circumstances and the need to obtain a statement should be taken into consideration.
 Additionally, if a citizen wishes to submit anonymous information, the decision to record will be at the discretion of the officer whether the value of the information outweighs recording. - g.
 In the event of a Critical Incident, every officer involved shall continue recording until advised to cease recording by an on-scene supervisor. - h.
-Recording is not necessary in the BPD Jail. - i.
+To the extent practical without compromising officer safety, the BWC system shall be activated when dealing with individuals within BPD Jail, during the following incidents: - being placed into the restraint chair; - believed to be experiencing a mental health crisis; - the individual is refusing to follow direction in the jail or an officer reasonably believes the individual may become physical; and - when an officer uses force or is likely to use force. - i.
 Recording is not necessary where prohibited by other agencies or institutions, such as the Hennepin County Jail intake area or HCMC.

-General Order #249 Body Worn and Squad Car Cameras July 21, 2021 Page 5 of 11 a.
+General Order #249 Body Worn and Squad Car Cameras November 8, 2021 Page 5 of 10 a.
 Detectives shall wear and activate their BWC System when executing Search Warrant entries or on preplanned apprehension or enforcement details.